itrnka/ha-framework/docs/modules.md

 - [Model](models.md): represents a single record in some datasource
 - Model collection: array of models with extended functionality and type checking for children
 - Factory: factory for creating models and model collections
-- Services: application logic, IO logic (read, insert, delete and update data)
+- [Services](services.md): application/bussines logic, IO logic (read, insert, delete and update data)

 ## Why are modules required?